-Title Construct simple electronic products from supplied circuit schematics Level 2 Credits 6
+Title Construct a simple electronic product from a supplied circuit schematic Level 2 Credits 6

 Purpose This unit standard is intended for use in high school or pre- employment electronics courses, or in the training of electronics technicians.
-It covers the construction of complete and usable simple electronic products from supplied circuit schematics.
-People credited with this unit standard are able to: construct prototypes of simple electronic products from supplied circuit schematics; modify prototypes of simple electronic products given a brief; and construct simple electronic products.
+It covers the construction of a complete and usable simple electronic product from a supplied circuit schematic.
+People credited with this unit standard are able to: - construct prototypes of a simple electronic product from supplied circuit schematics; - modify the prototype of a simple electronic product using a given brief; and - construct a simple electronic product.